-To allow maximum access to the MAP software, a Digi PortServer II serial port concentrator or Corollary communications card provides the serial port connections for one or more modems.
+To allow maximum access to the PressureMAP software, systems using modem communications require a Digi PortServer II serial port concentrator.
+This equipment provides the serial port connections for one or more modems.
 The MAP system uses several modems connected to these ports to perform the following functions: 1) dial out to the Cable Pressurization Automatic Monitoring System (CPAMS) to collect readings, 2) send alarms to remote sites, 3) provide dial-in access for remote users, and 4) receive alarms sent by the Cable Pressurization Automatic Monitoring Systems (CPAMS).
-Additional PortServer communications boxes can be added to the hardware configuration to expand the system.
+Please note that additional PortServer communications equipment can be added to the hardware configuration, as needed, to expand the system.